Jax Taylor Dropped A Whopping $70,000 On Brittany Cartwright’s Engagement Ring

-Vanderpump Rules fans were shocked, to say the least when they learned of Jax Taylor and Brittany Cartwright’s engagement.
+Vanderpump Rules fans were shocked, to say the least, when they learned of Jax Taylor and Brittany Cartwright’s engagement.
 The surprise proposal happened Thursday evening during filming for the show’s seventh season and made waves online late last night and early Friday morning.

 Brittany’s engagement ring seemed to take center stage in all the social media posts shared by herself and Jax, with ring designer and friend Kyle Chan even sharing the ring to his own personal Instagram page.
 Now the Southern California jewelry designer is divulging even more information on the stunning ring after speaking with E!
 News.